- What is the admissions process?

 - Will I be able to make phone calls or receive visitors?

 No phone calls or messages are allowed while in detox to prevent relapse triggers.
-You can make 1 phone call while you are having an integrated alcohol and drug assessment with a counselor present for support.
+You can make 1 phone call while you are having an integrated alcohol and drug assessment with a counselor present for support, which is typically on your last day.

 - What happens once I complete withdrawal?